 “He could not see the right and wrong of the situation, Just.
 And he could not make sense of its complexities.
 It was monumentally important to him, and he failed to find a solution.
 It is possible that no solution existed.”

 It was clear to Rama that the people would not allow Sita to return.
 If she came back, so would the voices against her.
 Eventually, that would have led to rebellion.
 People would die, the peace would be destroyed, and only the demons would think themselves happy.

 The people pressed Rama to take another wife, but he could not do that.
 He had promised Sita that she would be the only woman in his life, and he was true to his word.
 It was not just that he had made a promise.
 He really loved only her.
 When the people pointed out that he needed a queen consort for an important religious ceremony, he had a statue made of Sita, covered with gold leaf, and had that image sit in for Sita’s part.

 He had been alone for sixteen years.
-During those years, his advisers tried one thing after another.
+During those years, his advisers tried one thing after another to raise his spirits.
 Their last attempt came when they decided some exercise would do him good, and they took him hunting.
 In the woods, not far from the ashram Sita had been living in, Rama found a boy who looked very like her.

 Rama wanted to find out who the boy was, and so they talked.
 But before he could learn anything, another boy joined them.
 That boy looked exactly like Rama did when he was young.
 The first boy said the second was his twin brother.

 Rama asked who their mother was.
 When the boys said, “She is called Sita,” he felt faint.